swaptacular/swpt_stomp/swpt-certificates.rst

     corresponding to the private key used to sign the certificate.

 peer certificates
-  Peer certificates are issued to peers nodes, so that peers can prove their identity.
-A peer certificate is issued for each peer node.
+  Peer certificates are issued to peers nodes, so that peers can issue server certificates to prove their servers' identity.
+A peer certificate should be issued for each peer node.
 Peer certificates MUST be signed with the private key used for signing the node's root certificate.
 The expiration date of peer certificates SHOULD be set very far in the future (after 500 years for example).

   Peer certificates MUST include the following standard certificate
   extensions:

-  - *Basic Constraints* extension, marked as "critical", with its ``cA`` boolean field set to ``true``, and its ``pathLenConstraint`` field set to at least ``0``, or not set at all.
+  - *Basic Constraints* extension, marked as "critical", with its ``cA`` boolean field set to ``true``.
 This ensures that the certificate can participate in the chain of trust.

   - *Key Usage* extension, marked as "critical" with its ``keyCertSign`` bit set to ``true``.
 This ensures that the public key can be used for